jaredmtdev/gather/README.md

 ## Design Philosophy

-Gather provides the glue: workers, pipelines, and middleware.
+Gather provides the glue: worker pools, pipelines, and a `Middleware` type.
 You design the concurrency patterns that fit your use case.

 ### Simple